 Our results are robust to the various robustness checks shown in the appendix.
-We find strong effects also for the 2015-2019 change in the vote share for PiS (Table B.4).
-The regressions using municipality population weights yield similar results (Table B.13).
-The results remain unchanged when an alternative outcome variable definition (Table B.14) or alternative treatment measures are applied (Tables B.15-B.17).
-The leads and lags of the effects obtained from a panel fixed effect estimator are virtually the same as our baseline estimates (Figure B.1).
-We use dummy treatment variables to apply the doubly robust difference-in-differences estimator by Sant'Anna and Zhao (2020), and the results remain significant (Table B.18).
-The results also remain significant when alternative standard errors (Table B.20) and alternative choices of region fixed effects are used (Table B.21).
-Randomization inference confirms the p-value of the main effect (Figure B.2).
-We compute the Approximate Maximum Influence Perturbation following Broderick, Giordano, and Meager (2021), and show that our results are also robust to the removal of a small fraction of the sample (Figure B.3).
-Finally, we find no differential pre-treatment trends when the 2005 election is included (Figure B.4).
+We find strong effects also for the 2015-2019 change in the vote share for PiS (Table B.13) which further proves that the introduction of the program was essential for the effects (as opposed to a campaign promise).
+In the baseline, we perform unweighted regressions.
+The regressions using municipality population weights yield similar results (Table B.14).
+The results remain unchanged when an alternative outcome variable definition (share of valid votes, see Table B.15) or alternative treatment measures are applied (child benefit amount divided by eligible voters, the number of recipients divided by population, 2016-2019 average annual child benefit per capita, see Tables B.16-B.18).
+In our baseline approach, we use separate regressions with long differences as outcomes and not the fixed effect estimator.
+The leads and lags of the effects obtained from a panel fixed effect estimator are virtually the same as our baseline estimates

+(Figure B.7).
+Callaway, Goodman-Bacon, and Sant'Anna (2021) argue that the interpretation of the results of the difference-in-differences estimation with a continuous treatment variable as average treatment effects requires stronger assumptions than in the case of a dummy treatment variable.
+Hence, we use dummy treatment variables to apply the doubly robust difference-in-differences estimator by Sant'Anna and Zhao (2020), and the results remain significant (Table B.19).
+We cluster standard errors at the level of municipality.
+The results also remain significant with standard errors clustered at a different level or with Conley standard errors which account for spatial correlation (Table B.20).
+The effects are significant under alternative choices of region fixed effects: NUTS-2 region, commuting zone, or county (Table B.21).
+Randomization inference confirms the p-value of the main effect (Figure B.8).
+We compute the Approximate Maximum Influence Perturbation following Broderick, Giordano, and Meager (2021), and show that our results are also robust to the removal of a small fraction of the sample (Figure B.9).
+Finally, we find no differential pre-treatment trends when the 2005 election is included (Figure B.10).